Stopping active treatment for lymphoma can be a difficult decision and deeply emotional.

 Each person has their own, unique feelings and questions about the end of life.
 We address some of the questions people often ask below.

 It can be tough to tell the people you’re close to that you are not continuing with active treatment.
-They might not want to accept this and try to change your mind.
-Some people say that they find it very difficult to cope with the emotions of those close to them.
-Try to help them understand how you reached your decision.
+Some people say that they find it very difficult to cope with the emotions of people close to them, particularly if they seem not want to accept this and try to change your mind.
+You could explain to them how you reached your decision.
 They might need to talk about it more than once.

 You might find it helpful to talk through what you’ll say with your clinical nurse specialist or a member of our Information and Support Team.
 You could also ask your doctor to be there to help explain the situation to those close to you.
 Although these conversations can be very emotional, open communication can help to avoid misunderstandings and further distress.
 They can give you and the people you love an opportunity to say what you’d like to say.

 You might be interested in Marie Curie’s Talkabout online magazine, which aims to support conversations about death, dying and grief.

 As you near the end of your life, it’s unlikely that there will be suitable clinical trials for you.
 Finding out that there are no trials available to you can be distressing.
 You might feel that a trial would be worth a try and want to take part even if you don’t meet the strict ‘rules’ for entry (eligibility criteria).
 As difficult as it can be to accept, your doctors cannot enter you into a trial unless you meet the criteria.

 How much time do I have left to live?